exasol/row-level-security/doc/user_guide/tutorial.md

 1. The same dataset will be read a lot of times
 1. Reading speed is far more important than writing speed

-Over the course of you IT project you will want to verify you assumptions.
+Over the course of your IT project you will want to verify your assumptions.
 For the sake of this tutorial let's assume they are true.

 ### Actors